 These are the four stages your pre-qualifying application will go through:

-1. With Monevo, you can search our panel of lenders online, with no charge charge – and it won’t affect your credit rating.
+1. With Monevo, you can search over 30 lenders and banks online, with no charge charge – and it won’t affect your credit rating.
 Simply complete the online form with basic information such as your occupation, income and how much you would like to borrow.

-2. The lender assesses your credit history and score using a basic, preliminary credit check and uses this to estimate your risk level as a borrower.
+2. The lenders you are connected with assess your credit history and score using a basic, preliminary credit check and uses this information to estimate your risk level as a borrower.

-3. Following these two simple steps the lender may offer a pre-qualified loan offer.
+3. Following these two simple steps the lenders that you have been presented to may offer pre-qualified loan offers.
 If you are successful, you’ll receive more information about the terms and conditions that will apply.

 4. Finally, you can accept the pre-qualified offer or decline it.
 On acceptance, you will need to verify any details requested by the lender during the formal loan approval process.